 Ask Me a Question!

-Send your questions about writing and the weird, wild business of working in fiction to email@example.com!
+Send your questions about writing and the business of working in fiction to email@example.com.

 If you’d like your question behind the subscriber-lock for a tiny bit more privacy, you can request that in your email.

 By sending in a question, you are agreeing to grant me all publishing rights to the text of your question.
-Although I may sometimes edit questions for length, clarity, or other reasons, please do not put anything in the text of your question that you would not want published (for example, if you use an editor’s name, please change it to a pseudonym if you do not want the real person’s name used).
+Although I may sometimes edit questions for length, clarity, or other reasons, please do not put anything in the text of your question that you would not want published (for example, use pseudonyms for any names you do not want shown).

 Questions are published anonymously.
 I will never, ever publish a questioner’s name and email address or otherwise sell, use, or reveal that information, except where required by law.